Armero tragedy: Impact

 The loss of life was exacerbated by the lack of an accurate timeframe for the eruption and the unwillingness of local authorities to take costly preventative measures without clear signs of imminent danger.
 Because its last substantial eruption had occurred 140 years earlier, it was difficult for many to accept the danger presented by the volcano; locals even called it the "Sleeping Lion".

 Hazard maps showing that Armero would be completely flooded after an eruption were distributed more than a month before the eruption, but the Colombian Congress criticized the scientific and civil defense agencies for scaremongering.
-The eruption occurred at the height of guerrilla warfare in Bogotá, and so the government and army were preoccupied at the time of the eruption.
+The eruption occurred at the height of guerrilla warfare in Bogotá, and so the government and army were occupied at the time of the eruption.